 Scorer de Bruyne needs more time: Pep

-City boss says midfielder needs to find ‘right rhythm’ but praises his defensive work

-Manchester City playmaker Kevin de Bruyne is rediscovering his best form following injuries but he will need more time to start regularly despite a solid display in Wednesday morning’s (Sept 22, Singapore time) 6-1 League Cup win over Wycombe Wanderers, manager Pep Guardiola said.
+Manchester City playmaker Kevin de Bruyne is rediscovering his best form following injuries but he will need more time to start regularly despite a solid display in yesterday morning's (Singapore time) 6-1 League Cup win over Wycombe Wanderers, manager Pep Guardiola said.

-Making only his second start of the season, de Bruyne scored a goal and lasted the full 90 minutes to help holders City rout third-tier Wycombe, but Guardiola said his talismanic midfielder needed a “proper pre-season.”
+Making only his second start of the season, de Bruyne, 30, scored a goal and lasted the full 90 minutes to help holders City rout third-tier Wycombe, but Guardiola said his talismanic midfielder needed a "proper pre-season".

-“The European Cup wasn’t perfect and after he had an injury for the national team, he needs to be fit, to be physical in the right rhythm,” Guardiola told reporters.
+"The European Cup wasn't perfect and after he had an injury for the national team, he needs to be fit, to be physical in the right rhythm," he said.

-“And that’s why it was so good what he did knowing he’s not in the perfect way... but step by step, he’s better.”
+"And that's why it was so good what he did knowing he's not in the perfect way."

 Guardiola added that he was impressed with de Bruyne's defensive contributions.

-The City boss said fellow midfielder Phil Foden, who also got on the scoresheet and provided two assists, was working his way back to full fitness following an injury while on England duty.

-“Phil was injured for two months,” Guardiola said.
-“He doesn’t need many games to take his rhythm because he’s a guy who lives 24 hours to play and his physicality is sharp.”

-Brandon Hanlan gave Wycombe a shock 22nd-minute lead before City hit back with goals from de Bruyne, Riyad Mahrez, Foden, Ferran Torres and Cole Palmer. – REUTERS
+Brandon Hanlan gave Wycombe a shock 22nd-minute lead before City hit back with goals from de Bruyne, Riyad Mahrez (two), Phil Foden, Ferran Torres and Cole Palmer. - REUTERS

 Get The New Paper on your phone with the free TNP app.
 Download from the Apple App Store or Google Play Store now